PerlineDemange/non-cognitive/Meta-analysis/readme.md

 23andMe data are available upon request to 23andMe.

-The meta-analysed was performed using METAL (http://csg.sph.umich.edu/abecasis/Metal/).
+The meta-analyse was performed using METAL (http://csg.sph.umich.edu/abecasis/Metal/).
 See Methods section for more details.

+Our script can be found in the above * metal* file.